Have you ever noticed black specks in your Nespresso coffee?

 A closeup of the Nespresso black specks in a white cup.

-I bought this Nespresso machine in 2014 (this was my first coffee brewer), and I haven’t used it that much in the past few years.
+I bought this Nespresso machine in 2014 (my first coffee brewer), and I haven’t used it much in the past few years.

-The black specks you see in the photo are probably coffee particles that have been stuck in the machine for a long time.
+The black specks you see in the photo are likely coffee particles that have accumulated in the machine over time.

 How to prevent black specks in your Nespresso coffee